-Maintenance and Safety
+Maintenance Training and Tools

-Only qualified/properly trained personnel should attempt to perform respective maintenance tasks.
+The only tasks performed should be the ones individual is qualified and trained for:

-When it is necessary to work with live electrical components, have a licensed electrician or other qualified professional perform the required task.

-- Be properly trained and equipped.
-Some maintenance tasks may involve usage of power tools, chemicals, etc. Refer to such tools and materials data (manuals, MSDS, etc.).
-Personnel performing such maintenance tasks should be: - o Properly trained to handle such tools and materials safely - Equipped with proper personal protective equipment - Turn the power off.
-Before performing any maintenance, disconnect all electrical power, including remote disconnect, and discharge all energy storing devices (VFDs, etc.) before servicing.
-Follow proper lockout procedures to ensure that power cannot be accidentally restored.
-Failure to follow provided safety warnings and labels could result in serious injury or death. - Be aware of potential hazards.
-The equipment contains moving mechanical parts, components under high refrigerant pressures and surfaces with high temperatures.
-Before entering the dehumidifier and/or performing any equipment maintenance work, make sure that all moving parts are stopped, and it is safe to perform required task.
+- When it is necessary to work with live electrical components, have a licensed electrician or other qualified professional perform the required task. - Some maintenance tasks may involve usage of power tools, chemicals, etc. Refer to such tools and materials data (manuals, MSDS, etc.).
+Personnel performing such maintenance tasks should be: - Properly trained to handle such tools and materials safely - o Equipped with proper personal protective equipment